ClinicalTrials.Veeva

 Visit 2: Lab test for treatment 1

-• On a day between day 4 and day 8 convenient to the subject, subject came to the lab with the assigned glasses condition.
+• On a day between day four and day 8 convenient to the subject, the subject came to the lab with the assigned glasses condition.

-• Baseline measurements will be taken, followed by a few visual tasks under 3 viewing conditions.
-Subject was asked to fill out the VSS, given a break, before tested on another round of tasks under a different viewing condition.
+• Baseline measurements will be taken, followed by a few visual tasks under three viewing conditions.
+The subject was asked to fill out the VSS, given a break, before being tested on another round of tasks under a different viewing condition.

 • The total testing time is about 70 minutes for each condition and about 4 hours to complete the visit.